Last Updated on by Buayifa

 - Next, pick up your soap bar and rub it all over your body.

-- Tiny soap hack: if you have a tiny flat piece of soap, put it inside the gloves instead and squeeze your palm to crush it.
+- Tiny soap hack: if you have a tiny flat piece of soap, put it inside the scrub glove, and squeeze your palm to crush it.
 Doing this, you’d use every last bit of your soap.

 - Then put the soap down and exfoliate your whole body with your bath gloves.